juliabase/juliabase/doc/django-refdb.rst

 had already a Django site running in the institute.

-Thus, following the not-invented-here syndrome, I decided to indulge in creating such a tool of my own, using Django.
+Thus, following the not-invented-here syndrome, I decided to indulge in creating such a tool on my own, using Django.

 .. _Refbase: http://www.refbase.net